knightq/when_easter/README.md

 ### Use

 	$ easter_dates
+	In the year 2010, the Roman Easter is on 24 April.
-	In the year 2010, the Easter is on 24 April.
+	In the year 2010, the Greek Easter is on 24 April.

 	$ easter_dates 2010
+	In the year 2010, the Roman Easter is on 04 April.
-	In the year 2010, the Easter is on 04 April.
+	In the year 2010, the Greek Easter is on 04 April.

 ### License